-Finance Minister Pravin Gordhan announced the tax on sugar-sweetened drinks in his budget speech in February this year.
-The suggestion from government is that it should be at a rate of 2.29 cents per gram of sugar.
-This would mean a 330ml can of Fanta Grape, which contains 10 teaspoons of sugar, would cost an extra R1, and a can of Coca-Cola (eight teaspoons), an extra 80 cents.
+Finance Minister Gordhan announced a proposed tax on sugar-sweetened drinks in his budget speech in February last year.
+The suggestion from government was that it should be at a rate of 2.29 cents per gram of sugar.
+In his budget speech this year, Gordhan fixed the rate at 2.1c per gram for sugar content above 4g per 100 ml.

 Where else in the world are sugar taxes imposed?

 Local health experts point to the implementation of sugar taxes in other countries, including Hungary, Chile, Columbia, Brazil, 23 states in the US, and especially Mexico.
 “Mexico’s sugar-sweetened beverage consumption had reached the highest in the world, with one in three adults classified as obese (against one in four in South Africa).
 A 10% tax on sugary drinks cut sales by 12% in the first year, and a 13% increase in sales of plain water was reported,” says Turgendhaft.

 Members of the Beverages Association of SA are vigorously opposed to the proposed tax with the chairman of Coca-Cola Beverages Africa describing it as “murderous”.
 The Association claims the decline in sales could lead to 72 000 job losses, including small businesses and spazas.